Mr Edward Kettleborough

 Research interests

-My PhD studies the artists who worked and studied together at London's Royal College of Art from 1958-1963, including Frank Bowling, Pauline Boty, Derek Boshier, Allen Jones, RB Kitaj, Patrick Caulfield, and David Hockney.
-Their work is typically classified as British Pop Art, but I argue that the term has obscured their distinctive achievements and resulted in errors of periodisation.
+My PhD studies the artists who worked and studied together at London's Royal College of Art from 1958-1963, including Frank Bowling, Pauline Boty, Derek Boshier, Allen Jones, RB Kitaj, Patrick Caulfield, Peter Phillips, and David Hockney.
+Their work is typically classified as British Pop Art, but I argue that the term has obscured distinctive achievements and resulted in errors of periodisation.

 Juxtaposing the simulacral postmodernism of Pop proper to the late modernism of my Royal College group, I position the work of these artists at a crucial juncture in 20th-century history.
 In turn, it becomes possible to trace their varied and sophisticated responses to the seismic developments of the mid-century, weaving a story which stretches from angst of the Cold War to the myths and realities of the Sexual Revolution.

 My methodology combines the social history of art with theoretically-driven observation.
-I am especially interested in Lacanian psychoanalysis and its critical legacies for contemporary feminist, post-colonial, queer, and political theory.
+I am especially interested in psychoanalysis and its critical legacies for contemporary feminist, post-colonial, queer, and political theory.

 I hold a Masters in the Arts of Africa, Oceania, and the Americas, and undergraduate degrees in Law and Economic History.